SK53/indicia-docs/administrating/drupal/preventing-spam.rst

 In our experience, Spamicide does reduce the number of spam registrations but quite a few still get through.

-Spambot
-"""""""

-The `Spambot module <http://drupal.org/project/spambot>`_ checks user registrations against the database of known spammers on http://www.stopforumspam.com.
-It also adds useful features to help deal with existing spam accounts.

 Login Toboggan
 """"""""""""""